auroramod/docs/docs/install.md

 <center><img src="/img/results.png"/></center>

-3. Make sure to get in-game and **(PRESS YES TO THE UPDATER)** to download all important files for the client.
+3. Make sure to launch the client to download all important files for the client.
+(Press **Yes** on the updater)

 4. After this, you may open H1-Mod.exe and play.